saptarshibasu/cassandra-study/README.md

 * To split a large partition, add an additional column to the partition key.
 E.g. if the partition key is "year", all data of a given year will end up in a single partitions.
 If "month" column is also added in the partition key, each partition will contain only a month's worth of data
 * Cassandra treats each new row as an upsert: if the new row has the same primary key as that of an existing row, Cassandra processes it as an update to the existing row
 * Cassandra is optimized for high write throughput, and almost all writes are equally efficient.
 If you can perform extra writes to improve the efficiency of your read queries, it's almost always a good tradeoff.
 Reads tend to be more expensive and are much more difficult to tune
+* Cassandra provides 3 in-built repair mechanisms which are explained in detail in the subsequen sections:
+  * Hinted-handoff
+  * Read-repair
+  * Anti-entropy node repair
+* In Cassandra all writes to SSTables including SSTable compaction are sequential and hence writes perform so well in Cassandra
+* The key values in configurig a cluster are the cluster ame, the partitioner, the snitch, and the seed nodes

 ## Architecture

 ### Storage

-* When a write occurs, Cassandra first appends the write to a commitlog segment on the disk for durability and then writes the data to a memory structure called memtable
+* When a write occurs, Cassandra first appends the write to a **commit log** segment on the disk for durability and then writes the data to a memory structure called **memtable**
-* Commitlogs have size-bound segments.
+* **Commit logs** have size-bound segments.
 Once the size limit is reached a new segment is created
-* Commitlog segments are truncated when Cassandra has flushed data - older than a certain point - from the memtables to the SSTables on the disk
+* **Commit log** segments are truncated when Cassandra has flushed data - older than a certain point - from the memtables to the SSTables on the disk
-* If a node stops working, commit log is replayed to restore the last state of the memtables
+* If a node stops working, **commit log** is replayed to restore the last state of the **memtables**
-* To reduce the commit log replay time, the recommended best practice is to flush the memtable before restarting the nodes
+* To reduce the **commit log** replay time, the recommended best practice is to flush the **memtables** before restarting the nodes
 * `commitlog_sync` setting determines when the data on the commitlog will be `fsync`ed to the disk.
 Possible values:
   * `batch` (default) - Cassandra won’t ack writes to the clients until the commit log has been `fsync`ed to the disk.
 It will wait `commitlog_sync_batch_window_in_ms` milliseconds between `fsync`s.
 Default value is 2 milliseconds
   * `periodic` - Writes are immediately ack’ed to the clients, and the Commitlog is simply synced every `commitlog_sync_period_in_ms` milliseconds.
 Default value is 10 seconds
-* Commitlogs should go in a separate device in `batch` mode
+* **Commit logs** should go in a separate device in `batch` mode
-* Memtables are automatically flushed to SSTables in two scenarios
+* **Memtables** are automatically flushed to **SSTables** in two scenarios
   * The memory usage exceeds a configurable limit.
-The memtable is written out to a new SSTable
+The **memtable** is written out to a new **SSTable**
-  * The commitlog size on disk exceeds a certain threshold.
-All dirty column families present in the oldest segment will be flushed from memtable to SSTable.
+  * The **commit log** size on disk exceeds a certain threshold.
+All dirty column families present in the oldest segment will be flushed from **memtable** to **SSTable**.
 The segment will then be removed
-* Memtables and SSTables are maintained per table
+* **Memtables** and **SSTables** are maintained per table
-* The commit log is shared among tables
+* The **commit log** is shared among tables
-* SSTables are immutable and cannot be written to after the memtable is flushed
+* **SSTables** are immutable and cannot be written to after the **memtable** is flushed
-* Each SSTable is comprised of:
+* Each **SSTable** is comprised of:
-  * Data (data.db) - The actual data i.e. the content of rows
+  * Data (**data.db**) - The actual data i.e. the content of rows
-  * Primary Index (index.db) - An index from partition keys to positions in the Data.db file.
+  * Primary Index (**index.db**) - An index from partition keys to positions in the Data.db file.
 For wide partitions, this may also include an index to rows within a partition
-  * Bloom Filter (Filter.db) - A Bloom Filter of the partition keys in the SSTable
+  * Bloom Filter (**Filter.db**) - A Bloom Filter of the partition keys in the SSTable
-  * Compression Information (Compressioninfo.db) - Metadata about the offsets and lengths of compression chunks in the Data.db file
+  * Compression Information (**Compressioninfo.db**) - Metadata about the offsets and lengths of compression chunks in the Data.db file
-  * Statistics (Statistics.db) - Stores metadata about the SSTable, including information about timestamps, tombstones, clustering keys, compaction, repair, compression, TTLs, and more
+  * Statistics (**Statistics.db**) - Stores metadata about the SSTable, including information about timestamps, tombstones, clustering keys, compaction, repair, compression, TTLs, and more
-  * Digest (Digest.crc32, Digest.adler32, Digest.sha1) - A CRC-32 digest of the Data.db file
+  * Digest (**Digest.crc32, Digest.adler32, Digest.sha1**) - A CRC-32 digest of the Data.db file
-  * CRC (CRC.db)
+  * CRC (**CRC.db**)
-  * SSTable Index Summary (SUMMARY.db) - A sampling of (by default) every 128th entry in the Index.db file
+  * SSTable Index Summary (**SUMMARY.db**) - A sampling of (by default) every 128th entry in the Index.db file
-  * SSTable Table of Contents (TOC.txt) - A plain text list of the component files for the SSTable
+  * SSTable Table of Contents (**TOC.txt**) - A plain text list of the component files for the SSTable
-  * Secondary Index (SI_.*.db)
+  * Secondary Index (**SI_.*.db**)
 * Within the Data.db file, rows are organized by partition.
 These partitions are sorted in token order (i.e. by a hash of the partition key when the default partitioner, Murmur3Partition, is used).
 Within a partition, rows are stored in the order of their clustering keys

-To keep the database healthy, Cassandra periodically merges SSTables and discards old data.
-This process is called compaction.
-Compaction works on a collection of SSTables.
-From these SSTables, compaction collects all versions of each unique row and assembles one complete row, using the most up-to-date version (by timestamp) of each of the row's columns.
-The merge process is performant, because rows are sorted by partition key within each SSTable, and the merge process does not use random I/O. The new versions of each row is written to a new SSTable.
-The old versions, along with any rows that are ready for deletion, are left in the old SSTables, and are deleted as soon as pending reads are completed.
+* **Commit log** has a bit for each table to indicate whether the commit log contains any dirty data that is yet to be flushed to **SSTable**.
+As the **memtables** are flushed to **SSTables**, the corresponding bits are reset

+### Seed Nodes

+* When new nodes in a cluster come online, seed nodes are their contact points for learning the cluster topology.
+This process is called **auto bootstrapping**

 ### Tomb Stone

-* On deletion, Cassandra marks the data with a tombstone
+* On deletion, Cassandra marks the data with a **tombstone**
-* Garbage Collection Grace Seconds (default values - 10 days) must expire before the compaction process can garbage collect the tobstone and the associated data
+* **Garbage Collection Grace Seconds** (default values - 10 days) must expire before the compaction process can garbage collect the tobstone and the associated data
-* The Garbage Collection Grace Seconds setting allows the nodes that failed before receiving the delete operation to recover.
+* The **Garbage Collection Grace Seconds** setting allows the nodes that failed before receiving the delete operation to recover.
 Otherwise, the deleted data may resurrect in the node
-* Any node that remains down for Garbage Collection Grace Seconds is considered as failed and hence replaced
+* Any node that remains down for **Garbage Collection Grace Seconds** is considered as failed and hence replaced
-* Each table can have its own value for Garbage Collection Grace Seconds
+* Each table can have its own value for **Garbage Collection Grace Seconds**

 ### Compaction

-* Compaction is the process of merging SSTables for a given table and discard old and obsolete data
+* Compaction is the process of merging **SSTables** for a given table and discard old and obsolete data keeping the data with the ltest timestamp
-* Once the merge is complete, old SSTables are dropped
+* Once the merge is complete, old **SSTables** are ready to be deleted and are dropped as soon as the pending reads are completed
+* Advantages
+  * It frees up disk space by merging multiple SSTables and discarding obsolete date
+  * It improves performance as less dis seek is required to read data
+* The merge process doesn't use random I/O
 * **Compaction Strategies** -
   * **SizeTieredCompactionStrategy (STCS)** - Recommended for write-intensive workloads (default)
   * **LeveledCompactionStrategy (LCS)** - Recommended for read-intensive workloads